 Setting up a bird feeding station can add a lot of enjoyment to your wild bird watching in winter and summer.

-Rather than just placing a single feeder in your backyard, consider adding a variety of feeders at different levels with different types of food to attract a bonanza of birds.
+Rather than just placing a single feeder in your backyard, consider adding a variety of feeders at different levels with different food to attract a bonanza of birds.

 If you do, I promise, you'll be rewarded with more birds and a greater variety of species of birds.